 How to Join

-Follow these instructions to join one or more of AAHPM's communities.
-Once you have joined, you will automatically be included in the AAHPM Connect community platform.
+Once you have joined, you will automatically be included in the AAHPM Connect community platform within 20 minutes.

 Humanities and Spirituality - promotes a holistic, integrative approach to palliative medicine that acknowledges cultural, spiritual and psychosocial aspects of care of patients, families and caregivers.

 ICU - explores and publicizes the unique needs of ICU patients and families and facilitates networking between palliative medicine providers with a specific interest in ICU patients and critical care.